Doppelkopf: Piglets

-When one player has both foxes (aces of diamonds) on his hand, he announces "piglets" (Schweinchen).
-That means, that these cards become the highest trumps in play, outranking the dullen (tens of hearts) and Alten (queens of clubs).
+When one player has both foxes (aces of diamonds) on their hand, they announce "piglets" (Schweinchen).
+That means, that these cards become the highest trumps in play, outranking the Dullen (tens of hearts) and Alten (queens of clubs).
 It may be played that a piglet forces the player to an announcement of Kontra or Re.
-Other variants include the announcement at any point during the game, often breaking the opposing team's bid or the possibility of super piglets, if one holds both nines of diamonds.
+Other variants include the announcement at any point during the game, often breaking the opposing team's bid or the possibility of 'super piglets', if one holds both nines of diamonds.
 In some variants, only the first played fox becomes a piglet at the top of the trump suit while the second one still ranks low.

 Super piglets

-Only when piglets is announced does super piglets become possible.
-When one player has announced piglets and a player has both nines of diamonds on his hand, the player with the nines of diamonds may announce super piglets.
+Only when piglets is announced does 'super piglets' become possible.
+When one player has announced piglets and a player has both nines of diamonds on their hand, the player with the nines of diamonds may announce super piglets.
 That means, those nines of diamonds become the highest trumps in play, outranking the piglets, the Dullen and Alten.

 Lost Charlie

 As a variant, a jack of clubs may be also scored if a team loses it to the opposing team in the last trick.
 If a player loses their jack of clubs to their partner, no point is counted.
-Many groups play "Lizzie Miller" (Lieschen Müller or Karola Müller or Karlchen Killer): Only if the queen of diamonds catches the opponent's jack of clubs in the last trick one point is scored.
-A Charlie Miller lost to another higher trump is not scored.
+Many groups play "Lizzie Miller" (Lieschen Müller or Karola Müller or Karlchen Killer): only if the queen of diamonds catches the opponent's jack of clubs in the last trick one point is scored.
+A Charlie lost to another higher trump is not scored.

 Five nines

-Some groups of players use a rule that a player holding five or more nines (Fünf Neuner) may, before the bidding, reveal their hand and demand a re-deal.
+Some groups of players use a rule that a player holding five or more nines (Fünf Neuner) may, before the bidding, reveal their hand, throw their cards in (schmeißen) and demand a re-deal.
 Some groups that follow this rule also use a similar rule for hands with five or more kings.

 Half a chicken

-Under this house rule, a player may bid "half a chicken" upon being dealt both tens of diamonds.
-This bid does nothing - but a gentleman should bid it regardless.
+Under this house rule, a player may announce "half a chicken" upon being dealt both tens of diamonds.
+This bid does nothing - but a gentleman should announce it regardless.